Guide: Migrating your legacy account to an identity provider

 Step 4: Provide your legacy credentials

-Having authenticated on EU Login you are directed back to the test bed where you are presented with a popup to link a new role to your account.
+Having authenticated on EU Login you are directed back to the Test Bed where you are presented with a popup to link a new role to your account.

 ../_images/migration_popup.png